oskitone/space_dice/readme.md

 - Force bridging angles to be consistent.
 - All components need to be flush against PCB but _especially_ the big caps.
 Clearance inside the enclosure is _tight_.
+- Similarly, trim soldered leads on the PCB's bottom as close as possible.
+It's easy to accidentally short connections on assembly.

 ## 3D models